rachelesmee/website/foss4guk2022local/index.md

 <!-- Link to Agenda to add when links are added to it https://docs.google.com/spreadsheets/d/1ChtOtqO0PfZ2ckiZqqJxyV3VhP3Xm-WnkJ6NwZ2UVTM -->

-You are also welcome to chat with other online participants through the OSGeo:UK Matrix Room: https://matrix.to/#/#OSGeoUK:matrix.org.
-Check out this page https://nickbearman.github.io/installing-software/element-matrix and this video https://youtu.be/HU3mKxbH-zc for details on how to sign up.
-All participants are expected to follow the Code of Conduct: https://uk.osgeo.org/foss4guk2022local/code-of-conduct/.
+You are also welcome to chat with other online participants through the OSGeo:UK Matrix Room: (https://matrix.to/#/#OSGeoUK:matrix.org)[#OSGeoUK:matrix.org].
+Check out this (https://nickbearman.github.io/installing-software/element-matrix)[page] and this (https://youtu.be/HU3mKxbH-zc)[video] for details on how to sign up.
+All participants are expected to follow the (https://uk.osgeo.org/foss4guk2022local/code-of-conduct/)[Code of Conduct].

 ## Venues